SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-In tenth decad – emperumAn mercifully agrees to bestow the purushArtham (goal) that was prayed by AzhwAr in emmA vIdu (previous decad); AzhwAr prays to emperumAn that he bestowed that result while he is in his current body itself. emperumAn seeing AzhwAr’s great desire, shows thirumalai (thirumAlirunchOlai) to accept his service there; seeing that, AzhwAr becomes greatly pleased and says “Do I even need to serve you? this divine abode of thirumalai is my ultimate goal”.
+In the tenth decad – emperumAn mercifully agrees to bestow the purushArtham (goal) that was prayed by AzhwAr in emmA vIdu (previous decad); AzhwAr prays to emperumAn that he bestow that result while he is in his current body itself. emperumAn seeing AzhwAr’s great desire, shows thirumalai (thirumAlirunjOlai) to accept his service there; seeing that, AzhwAr becomes greatly pleased and says “Do I even need to serve you?
+This divine abode of thirumalai is my ultimate goal”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In tenth decad – AzhwAr settled on the ultimate goal which is kainkaryam (service) in line with pArathanthriyam (total dependence) on emperumAn; emperumAn not wanting to delay fulfilling his desire, revealed his presence in south thirumalai (thirumAlirunchOlai) [thiruvEnkadam – thirumalA thiruppathi is called as north thirumalai]; AzhwAr becomes very blissful and highlights the following aspects:
+In the tenth decad – AzhwAr settled on the ultimate goal which is kainkaryam (service) in line with pArathanthriyam (total dependence) on emperumAn; emperumAn not desiring to delay fulfilling his desire, revealed his presence in south thirumalai (thirumAlirunjOlai) [thiruvEnkadam – thirumalA thiruppathi is called as north thirumalai]; AzhwAr becomes very blissful and highlights the following aspects:

 - azhagar’s radiance